dword32bit/EncryptDecrypt/README.md

 python3 EnDec.py
 ```
 ### - Windows
-This tools upgraded to a running exe application
-so, if you did'nt has a python installed on your device
-this tool always available just double click
+We've got you covered!
+This tool is available as a standalone executable file, so you don't need to have Python installed on your device.
+Simply download and double-click to run:

 [Encryption_Decryption_Tool](https://raw.githubusercontent.com/dword32bit/EncryptDecrypt/main/dist/Encryption_Decryption_Tool.exe) - exe file